Nevenall/ghosting-the-edge/03 Gearing Up.md

 **Penetration** – +2 to A targets defending with armor or cover.

-**Swordbreaker** – If you parry with style against most close combat weapons you can trade your boost to inflict a {{Weapon Destroyed}} aspect on your foe.
+**Swordbreaker** – If you parry with style against most close combat weapons you can trade your boost to inflict a {Weapon Destroyed} aspect on your foe.

 ##### Generic stunner \[1 ¤\]